cmusphinx/pocketsphinx/README.md

       contains the `b`, `d`, `p`, and `t` fields, for start, end, probability, and the text of the word.
-If `-phone_align yes` has been passed, then a `w` field will be present containing phone segmentations, each of which in turn will contain a `w` field with a state segmentation.
+If `-phone_align yes` has been passed, then a `w` field will be present containing phone segmentations, in the same format.

   - `single`: Recognize each input as a single utterance, and write a JSON object in the same format described above.